APC-SoCIT/APC_2022_2023_3rd_Term_PROJMAN/Group-01-Aurora---BREGGHAN-POINT-OF-SALE-SYSTEM.md

 ***
 ### 4.12 Project Performance
 The project team will assess the performance of the project by examining and analyzing the following forms, completed during testing by both the developers and the client:

-• Test Cases
+* Test Cases

 This document is where the development team tests each feature of the system and assigns a "PASS" or "FAIL" status to each feature.
 They also document all possible scenarios to thoroughly test each feature.

 **The project's performance will be measured through the following metrics:**

-• Schedule adherence: comparing actual project completion dates to planned dates
+* Schedule adherence: comparing actual project completion dates to planned dates

-• Budget adherence: comparing actual project expenditures to planned budget
+* Budget adherence: comparing actual project expenditures to planned budget

-• Quality assurance: monitoring adherence to project quality standards
+* Quality assurance: monitoring adherence to project quality standards

-• Stakeholder satisfaction: conducting surveys or interviews to gauge satisfaction with project outcomes
+* Stakeholder satisfaction: conducting surveys or interviews to gauge satisfaction with project outcomes

-• Risk management: monitoring and addressing potential risks and issues throughout the project lifecycle
+* Risk management: monitoring and addressing potential risks and issues throughout the project lifecycle

-• Change management: tracking changes made to the project scope or plan and assessing their impact on project performance.
+* Change management: tracking changes made to the project scope or plan and assessing their impact on project performance.

 ***
 ### 4.13 Project Assumptions

-• All necessary funding and resources will be secured and available for the duration of the project.
+* All necessary funding and resources will be secured and available for the duration of the project.******

-• All stakeholders will be available and able to provide input as needed throughout the project lifecycle.
+* All stakeholders will be available and able to provide input as needed throughout the project lifecycle.

-• There will be no major technological or market disruptions that would impact the project's success.
+* There will be no major technological or market disruptions that would impact the project's success.

-• The project team will have the necessary expertise and skill sets to complete the project successfully.
+* The project team will have the necessary expertise and skill sets to complete the project successfully.

-• All regulatory and legal requirements will be met and any necessary permits or approvals will be obtained.
+* All regulatory and legal requirements will be met and any necessary permits or approvals will be obtained.

-• The project will be completed within the proposed timeline and budget.
+* The project will be completed within the proposed timeline and budget.

-• The project scope will remain consistent throughout the project lifecycle, and any changes will be managed through a formal change control process.
+* The project scope will remain consistent throughout the project lifecycle, and any changes will be managed through a formal change control process.

-• The project team will be able to effectively communicate and collaborate throughout the project lifecycle.
+* The project team will be able to effectively communicate and collaborate throughout the project lifecycle.

-• The project will not have a significant negative impact on the environment, community, or stakeholders.
+* The project will not have a significant negative impact on the environment, community, or stakeholders.

-• The project will result in the anticipated benefits and outcomes as described in the business case.
+* The project will result in the anticipated benefits and outcomes as described in the business case.

 ***
 ### 4.15 Project Constraints
-**• Budget constraints:** The project cannot exceed a certain budget, which may limit the scope or timeline of the project.
+* Budget constraints: The project cannot exceed a certain budget, which may limit the scope or timeline of the project.

-**• Time constraints:** The project must be completed within the designated timestamp of the subject course Project Management (PROJMAN).
+* Time constraints: The project must be completed within the designated timestamp of the subject course Project Management (PROJMAN).

-**• Resource constraints:** The project team may have limited staff, expertise, or technology available to complete the project.
+* Resource constraints: The project team may have limited staff, expertise, or technology available to complete the project.

-**• Regulatory constraints:** The project must comply with specific laws, regulations, or standards that may limit the project's scope or approach.
+* Regulatory constraints: The project must comply with specific laws, regulations, or standards that may limit the project's scope or approach.

-**• Technical constraints:** The project may be limited by the available technology or infrastructure.
+* Technical constraints: The project may be limited by the available technology or infrastructure.

-**• Organizational constraints:** The project may be limited by organizational policies, culture, or priorities.
+* Organizational constraints: The project may be limited by organizational policies, culture, or priorities.

 ***
 ### 4.16  Major Project Milestone